 Be gentle if using this after the previous method.

-- Clinically Proven To Whiten Up To 7.7 Shades Whiter - Infused with the remineralizing properties of Diatomaceous Earth, Tea Tree Oil, Coconut Oil, Xylitol and Peppermint Oil.
-Packed with all the ingredients needed for a natural everyday toothpaste #MOMAPPROVED
+- WhiteningToothpaste that whitens teeth.
+Infused with Diatomaceous Earth, Tea Tree Oil, Coconut Oil, Xylitol, and Peppermint Oil.
+Our charcoal toothpaste is packed with all the ingredients needed for a natural everyday toothpaste.

 There’s one other bleaching trick that you can try – a lemon!